apmckinlay/natureapp/birds/evengros.md

 **Could it be?** **American Goldfinches** are much smaller with smaller, darker bills.
 Female and immature male [Pine Grosbeak](/birds/pinegros/) have shorter, darker bills and lack the boldly patterned wings.

-**Did you know?** Evening Grosbeak's thick, cone-shaped beak is very strong and can crush large seeds, such as cherries and olives.
+**Did you know?** Evening Grosbeaks' thick, cone-shaped beak is very strong and can crush large seeds, such as cherries and olives.

 <!-- generated, do not edit -->
 **See Also:**